nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 Then in the Sofie UI:

-1. Return to the Package manager settings under the studio
+1. Return to the Package Manager settings under the studio
 1. Expand the `casparcgContainer` container.
 1. Edit the `casparcgHttpProxy` accessor to have a `Base URL` that is accessible from the casparcg machines.
 1. Set the `Network ID` to `pm-net` (matching what was passed in the command line)